pixlee/pixlee-ios-sdk/README.md

 ### Example

-To run the example project, clone the repo, and run `pos install` from the Example directory first.
+To run the example project, clone the repo, and run `pod install` from the Example directory first.
 Then in `ViewController.swift` set `PXLClient.sharedClient.apiKey` to your API key (available from the Pixlee dashboard). and set the album id that you wish to display as `PXLAlbumIdentifier`.

 To run the project, open `Example.xcworkspace` in Xcode.